Our Robots

 Armstrong

-Our 2023 Robot for Charged Up! was named Armstrong.
+Our 2023 robot for Charged Up! was named Armstrong.
 Why?
-B/C its predominant feature was a single arm that encorporated a our first pivot and our first elevator.
-It also had our first articulating intake.
-A lot of first for Mechanically Challenged!
+Because its predominant feature was a single arm that incorporated our first pivot and our first elevator.
+It also featured our first articulating intake—another milestone for Mechanically Challenged.

-Armstrong was our first attempt at two regionals, and was debuted at at the Arkansas Regional and then also competed at the Green Country Regional in Tulsa.
+Armstrong was also our first attempt at competing in two regionals.
+It debuted at the Arkansas Regional and later competed at the Green Country Regional in Tulsa, Armstrong also debuted our new pixel-font numbers.

-Armstrong ran tank drive and was driven with the Thrustmaster controllers we have used since 2019.
-Another first for Mechanically Challenged was the introduction of a secondary operator. our “gunner” used an Xbox controller to control the pivot, the elevator, and the “claw”.
+Armstrong used tank drive and was operated with the Thrustmaster controllers we’ve used since 2019.
+Another first for Mechanically Challenged was the introduction of a secondary operator.
+Our “gunner” used an Xbox controller to control the pivot, elevator, and claw.

 Ebirah- horror of the doorknobs

-Ebirah was our entry for 2025 REEFSCAPE.
-Ebirah’s primary focus was an elevator made from the Thriftybot Elevator Kit with a lot of modifications.
-We went through three different intake designs throughout the season with the final design being pictured to the left.
+Ebirah was our 2025 entry for REEFSCAPE.
+Its main focus was an elevator built from the Thriftybot Elevator Kit—heavily modified to meet our needs.
+Over the season, we cycled through three different intake designs, with the final version pictured to the left.

-Ebirah was, again, run off a modified west-coast frame running Kracken motors gifted to us by a team member’s family.
-Ebirah had three cameras and was our first robot to be retrofitted with SWERVE after the season.
+Ebirah ran on a modified West Coast frame powered by Kraken motors generously donated by a team member’s family.
+It featured three cameras and was our first robot to be retrofitted with SWERVE after the season.
+The robot also included a plethora of 3D-printed parts, and its 3D-printed battery case turned a lot of heads in Knoxville.

-Ebirah competed at the Arkansas Reginal and debuted an entirely new intake at the Smoky Mountain Regional outside Knoxville, Tennessee.
-Later Ebirah debuted his new Thrifty Swerve at the 2025 Ozark Mountain Brawl.
+Ebirah competed at the Arkansas Regional and debuted a completely new intake at the Smoky Mountain Regional outside Knoxville, Tennessee.
+Later, it showcased the new Thrifty SWERVE drivetrain at the 2025 Ozark Mountain Brawl.